 For students who take part in a Dual Credit option through Southwest Tech the data show:

 High School Options

 CollEdge Up (formerly known as 20/2020) is an educational partnership between CESA 3 and Southwest Wisconsin Technical College.
 The program allows students to simultaneously earn high school and college credits through a combination of alternative learning platforms.
 The courses are college level and taught by Southwest Tech faculty members.

 Start College Now

-Start College Now is designed to offer courses the high school does not have or cannot offer to a student who wants to go above and beyond in a subject area.
+Start College Now allows juniors and seniors in high school to enroll in courses the high school does not have or cannot offer to a student who wants to go above and beyond in a subject area.
 One benefit of this program is the dual enrollment component.
-The course(s) the student takes gives them both high school credit toward graduation as well as college credit to take with him as they continue their educational journey.
+The courses the student takes gives them both high school credit toward graduation as well as college credit to take with him as they continue their educational journey.